ivansempijja/spiegel_scrapper/README.md

 - Run npm build to build js and scss assets

 ## Setting up enviroment
-- create a .env file in the project root directory (see env.example)
+- create a .env file in the project root directory (see .env.example)
 - Add you database configs and other needed configs to .env
 - Run php artisan:migrate to run the database migrations
 - Run php artisan serve (to run project using php server), you can also use